Symmetry-Aware Transformer Training for Automated Planning: Symmetry-Aware Training

 \section{Symmetry-Aware Training}

-This section describes a novel contrastive training objective we designed and the architecture choices we made to overcome the limitations identified for PlanGPT.
-An overview of our objective and encoder-only architecture for heuristics is depicted in Figure~\ref{fig:dl_encoder}, while our encoder-decoder architecture for plan generation is shown in Figure~\ref{fig:dl_decoder} (Appendix~\ref{app:decoder}).
+This section introduces our contrastive training objective and architecture choices for overcoming the limitations identified for PlanGPT.
+An overview of our objective and encoder-only architecture for heuristics is shown in Figure~\ref{fig:dl_encoder}, while our encoder-decoder architecture for plan generation is shown in Figure~A.1 (Appendix~A).

-\mypar{Addressing Atom Order Symmetries with Encoders \mbox{(Limitation 3)}} To directly address the challenges of atom order symmetries, we switch to an encoder-only architecture for heuristic prediction and an encoder-decoder architecture for plan generation.
-In this setup, the encoder is dedicated to processing the state and goal atoms, while the decoder is responsible for predicting the sequence of actions forming the plan.
-By avoiding any form of positional encoding in the encoder, its processing is inherently permutation-equivariant with respect to the order of input atom tokens.
-This ensures its output representation is independent of their arbitrary order, resulting in a $|\init|! \cdot |\goal|!$ reduction of the input space.
+\mypar{Addressing Atom Order Symmetries with Encoders \mbox{(Limitation 3)}} To directly address atom order symmetries, we use an encoder-only architecture for heuristic prediction and an encoder-decoder architecture for plan generation.
+The encoder processes the state and goal atoms, while the decoder predicts the action sequence forming the plan.
+By omitting positional encodings in the encoder, its processing is inherently permutation-equivariant with respect to the order of input atom tokens.
+This makes its output representation independent of their arbitrary order, yielding a $|\init|! \cdot |\goal|!$ reduction of the input space.

-However, now the tokenization presents an obstacle.
-PlanGPT tokenizes each atom into multiple individual tokens (a predicate and any argument tokens) with each token mapped to an individual learnable embedding, which requires ordering.
-As this is incompatible with an embedder without positional encoding, we instead encode each atom as a single embedding as follows.
-Let $E[\text{token}]$ denote the learnable embedding vector for a specific token.
-For an atom $p(o1_, \dots, o_n)$ grounded from predicate $p$ and objects $o_1, \dots, o_n$, we first concatenate the embeddings $E[p]$, $E[o_1]$, \dots, $E[o_n]$, and $m - n$ padding token embeddings to obtain a vector with a fixed length of $|E[\text{token}]| \cdot (1 + m)$, where $m$ is the maximum arity of any predicate in the domain.
-We then pass this vector through a single linear layer, with learnable parameters $\mathbf{W}$ and $\mathbf{b}$, to produce the atom embedding $T_{p(o_1, \dots, o_n)}$:
+PlanGPT tokenizes each atom into several tokens (predicate and arguments), each mapped to an individual learnable embedding and requiring an ordering.
+As this is incompatible with an encoder without positional encodings, we instead encode each atom as a single embedding.
+Let $E[\text{token}]$ denote the learnable embedding vector for a token.
+For an atom $p(o_1, \dots, o_n)$ grounded from predicate $p$ and objects $o_1, \dots, o_n$, we concatenate $E[p]$, $E[o_1], \dots, E[o_n]$, and $m-n$ padding token embeddings to obtain a vector of fixed length $|E[\text{token}]| \cdot (1 + m)$, where $m$ is the maximum predicate arity in the domain.
+We then pass this vector through a single linear layer with parameters $\mathbf{W}$ and $\mathbf{b}$ to produce the atom embedding $T_{p(o_1, \dots, o_n)}$: